Overview

 Exit Awards

-Upon successful completion of taught modules to the value of 30 credits that meet the requirements of the Postgraduate Certificate in Law and Technology, students may opt not to proceed with the programme and exit with a Postgraduate Certificate in Law and Technology (NFQ Level 9, Minor Award).
+Upon successful completion of taught modules to the value of 30 credits that meet the requirements of the Postgraduate Certificate in Law, Technology and Innovation) students may opt not to proceed with the programme and exit with a Postgraduate Certificate in Law, Technology and Innovation (NFQ Level 9, Minor Award).

-Postgraduate Diploma in Law (Intellectual Property and e-Law)
+Postgraduate Diploma in Law (Law, Technology and Innovation)

-Upon successful completion of taught modules to the value of 60 credits, registered LLM (Intellectual Property and e-Law) students may opt not to proceed with the programme and exit with a Postgraduate Diploma in Law (Intellectual Property and e-Law) (NFQ Level 9, Major Award).
+Upon successful completion of taught modules to the value of 60 credits, registered LLM (Law, Technology and Innovation) students may opt not to proceed with the programme and exit with a Postgraduate Diploma in Law (Law, Technology and Innovation) (NFQ Level 9, Major Award).

 Programme Requirements